souffle17/6k-keypad-firmware/README.md

 QMK firmware for the [6k keypad](https://github.com/souffle17/6k-keypad)

-Holding down a key while plugging it in will set the keypad to one of 6 keymaps.
+Holding down one or more keys while plugging it in will set the keypad to one of 6 keymaps.

 1. F13-F18
 2. F19-F24
 3. WASD
 4. Arrow keys
-5. Mouse control
+5. Text editing
 6. Media playback
+7. Mouse control

 * Keyboard Maintainer: [souffle17](https://github.com/souffle17)
 * Hardware Supported: [6k keypad](https://github.com/souffle17/6k-keypad)